ALDinHE Awards

 While honouring only two colleagues in this way, we also want to acknowledge – as we do in our editorials – that many other reviewers regularly provide outstanding support for the Journal.
 We are immensely grateful for their hard work, for their time, and for helping us to foster this unique community of Learning Developers committed to excellence in research.

-Our winners of the Reviewer of the Year Awards for 2021 are: Lee Fallin and Samantha Ahern
+Our winners of the Reviewer of the Year Awards for 2022 are: Dr Robert Ping-Nan Chang and Dr Virna Rossi

 Warm congratulations to both winners and a heartfelt thank you to all our reviewers for everything you do.